use-case

 Notion Mail is bundled with your Notion account — there's no separate price.
 But the features that make it compelling (AI auto-labeling, smart sorting, AI compose) require Notion AI, which costs $10 per member per month on top of your existing Notion plan.
 If you're already paying for Notion, you get basic Notion Mail for free.
 If you want the AI features, you're looking at an additional $10/member/month.

 Quicktion has a free plan that includes 25 emails per month — both forwarding and the Gmail add-on.
 That's enough for most individuals who forward a handful of emails per week.
-The Pro plan at $8/month (or $80/year) removes the limit and unlocks unlimited destinations.
+The Pro plan at $12/month (or $120/year) removes the limit and unlocks unlimited destinations.

 For the specific task of saving emails to Notion databases, Quicktion's free tier covers most individual use cases.
 You don't need to pay for a Notion AI add-on or switch email clients.
-If you're already paying for Notion and want a new email experience, Notion Mail's cost is built in.
-But if you just want emails in your databases, a dedicated tool is more cost-effective.
+And with the Notion Mail sync ending on September 22, 2026, a dedicated tool is now the practical way to keep emails landing in your databases at all.

 Which Should You Use?